-The alarming increase in bed bug infestations across the country have caused researchers to look more closely at what dangers these blood-eating pests may cause when they get into residential homes.
+The alarming increase in bed bug infestations across the country has caused researchers to look more closely at what dangers these blood-eating pests may cause when they get into residential homes.
 Danger can come in many forms.
-When bugs get into homes they can eat away at wooden support structures, deface interior paint and wallpaper, eat holes in clothing, stain draperies, and damage furniture.
-Some pests are known to pick up harmful bacteria from trash and sceptic areas and transmit them to food storage areas and kitchen counters.
+When bugs get into homes, they can eat away at wooden support structures, deface interior paint and wallpaper, eat holes in clothing, stain draperies, and damage furniture.
+Some pests pick up harmful bacteria from trash and septic areas and transmit them to food storage areas and kitchen counters.
 Some bugs have venom and are considered a serious health threat.
-Others, are directly linked to the spread of diseases.
+Others are directly linked to the spread of diseases.
 So, where do bed bugs fit into this picture?
 Are they a dangerous bug to have in your home?
 Let's take a look.

 Bed Bugs And Disease

-There are many diseases that are transmitted by bugs--and most specifically, by bugs that are blood eaters.
-Ticks, mosquitoes, and fleas are all linked to the transmission of dangerous diseases that are of significant medical importance.
+Many diseases are transmitted by bugs--and most specifically, by bugs that are blood eaters.
+Ticks, mosquitoes, and fleas are linked to the transmission of dangerous diseases that are of significant medical importance.

 Black-legged ticks (deer ticks) are the most noteworthy of the handful of ticks that bite humans.
 This is because they are known carriers of Lyme disease.
-When Lyme disease is not caught early, it can develop into a neurological disorder that has symptoms that significantly overlap other diseases, such as chronic fatigue, fibromyalgia, rheumatoid arthritis, multiple sclerosis, Parkinson's disease, ALS, depression and Alzheimer's, which makes it hard to properly diagnose.
+When Lyme disease is not caught early, it can develop into a neurological disorder that has symptoms that significantly overlap other diseases, such as chronic fatigue, fibromyalgia, rheumatoid arthritis, multiple sclerosis, Parkinson's disease, ALS, depression, and Alzheimer's, which makes it hard to diagnose properly.
 But, Lyme disease is only one of many tick-borne diseases.
-Ticks are connected to the spread of Rocky Mountain spotted fever, Tularemia, ehrlichiosis, Colorado tick fever, babesiosis, STARI, anaplasmosis, Powassan disease and more.
+Ticks are connected to the spread of Rocky Mountain spotted fever, Tularemia, ehrlichiosis, Colorado tick fever, babesiosis, STARI, anaplasmosis, Powassan disease, and more.

 The mosquito is considered by many to be the most dangerous creature on the planet due to its connection to the spread of malaria, which claims over a million lives worldwide every year.
 These blood eaters are also linked to several other diseases that can lead to death.
-Here in the United State, West Nile, dengue, and chikungunya virus are the most medically significant.
+West Nile, dengue, and chikungunya virus are the most medically significant here in the United States.
 Mosquitoes can also transmit the Zika virus.
 This virus is directly linked to microcephaly in unborn children, a congenital birth defect that has lifelong implications.

 While bed bugs are blood-eating insects that carry disease organisms in their bodies, they are not known to spread infectious diseases to humans.
 So, they are not considered dangerous in this way.